-Divorce is a tough situation which opens up many emotional and financial issues to be solved.
+Divorce is a tough situation that opens up many emotional and financial issues to be solved.
 One of the most important decisions is what to do about the house.

 Neutral, third party information can help you make logical, rather than emotional decisions.